dnl-rss/secureum-slot7-audit-findings-101/02_tob.md

 **Description**: A front-run on `UniswapV3Pool.initialize` allows an attacker to set an unfair price and to drain assets from the first deposits.
 There are no access controls on the initialize function, so anyone could call it on a deployed pool.
 Initializing a pool with an incorrect price allows an attacker to generate profits from the initial liquidity provider’s deposits.

 **Recommendation**: Either:
-1. moving the price operations from initialize to the constructor
+1. move the price operations from `initialize` to the `constructor`
-2. adding access controls to initialize
+2. add access controls to `initialize`
-3. ensuring that the documentation clearly warns users about incorrect initialization
+3. ensure that the documentation clearly warns users about incorrect initialization

-**Severity**: Medium
+**Severity**: <span style="color:black; background-color:yellow">Medium</span>

 ### 53. Uniswap V3